-Please refer to the DDD Grant Program Guidelines which can be found below for details on available funding, how to apply, important dates, eligibility requirements, and the DDD Grant process.
+Please refer to the DDD Rebate Program Guidelines, which can be found below, for details on available funding, how to apply, important dates and deadlines, eligibility requirements, and the DDD Rebate process.

-Please download and review the documents below to learn more about the DDD Grant Program, to obtain forms, and to determine if you qualify.
+Please download and review the documents below to learn more about the DDD Rebate Program, to obtain forms, and to determine if you qualify.

 - Multiple-Owner Form (includes Coordination Form)